 If only the document abstract is available and not the full document, you can select to import the abstract as a document.

 If you have written a note about the document in your Reference Manager, this note will be imported as document comment.

-Make your selections and click the Import button.
+Make your selections.